microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-post-onlinemeetings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Create an online meeting on behalf of a user by using the object ID (OID) in the user token.
+Create an online meeting on behalf of a user by using the object ID (OID) in the user token (delegated permission) or request path (application permission).

 > **Note**: The meeting does not show up on the user's calendar.